The best wireless earbuds under 100 dollars you should get today.

-Cambridge Audio Melomania 1 are the best wireless earbuds under $100.
+Cambridge Audio Melomania 1 Plus are the best wireless earbuds under $100.

-The sound is where Melomania 1 truly shines.
-For the price they offer an outstanding sound signature, providing great clarity in the highs and mids, with a good amount of bass.
+The sound is where Melomania 1+ truly shines.
+For the low price, they offer an outstanding sound signature, providing great clarity in the highs and mids, with a good amount of bass.

-They also support aptX for a CD-quality audio streaming.
+They also support aptX for CD-quality audio streaming.

 Despite their earplug designed housing Melomania 1’s are actually very comfortable and lightweight.
 Provided with the memory-foam ear tips they stay firmly in your ears.

 With 9 hours of battery life per charge, they’re exceptional.
-You can also use voice assistant feature with all major smart assistants.
+You can also use the phone’s voice assistant feature with all major smart assistants.

 2. Sennheiser CX 400BT

-Discounted true wireless buds from Sennheiser with the same sound as their much more expensive model.
+Affordable wireless earbuds from Sennheiser with the same sound as their much more expensive model.